-In April 2018, the Government and the IMF announced that Angola had requested a PCI as part of the IMF's technical policy coordination program.
-In December 2018, the IMF approved a three-year EFF in an amount of SDR 2.673 billion (approximately U.S.\$3.7 billion) to support Angola's economic reform programme - the IMF Programme.
-In June 2021, the IMF's Executive Board approved the Government's request for: (i) an augmentation of access of SDR 540 million (approximately U.S.\$765 million as of June 2021) to support the Government's efforts to mitigate the impact of Covid-19 and sustain structural reform implementation; and (ii) modification of some performance criteria, indicative targets, and structural benchmarks.
-As at the date of this Base Offering Circular, the EFF represents the largest IMF financial arrangement by an African country.
-Critical pillars of the IMF Programme include:
+In April 2018, the Government and the IMF announced that Angola had requested a PCI as part of the IMF's technical policy coordination programme.
+In December 2018, the IMF approved a three-year EFF in an amount of SDR 2.673 billion (approximately U.S.\$3.7 billion) to support Angola's economic reform programme - (the "IMF Programme").
+In June 2021, the IMF's Executive Board approved the Government's request for: (i) an augmentation of access of SDR 540 million (approximately U.S.\$765 million as of June 2021) to support the Government's efforts to mitigate the impact of Covid-19 and sustain structural reforms implementation; and (ii) modification of some performance criteria, indicative targets, and structural benchmarks.
+Critical pillars of the IMF Programme included: